Forager and course leader, Sarah Watson

-My Biology degree included Botany, Ecology and Conservation, giving me a sound basis for foraging responsibly and and sustainably.
+My Biology degree included Botany, Ecology and Conservation, giving me a sound basis for foraging safely and responsibly.
 I’ve trained in plant identification with the Field Studies Council and the BSBI.
 I have an MSc. in Rural & Regional Resources Planning (University of Aberdeen).
+Plus:

 - PTLLS teaching & training qualification